Startr/WEB-Spaces-Accounts/README.md

 To begin, make sure you have Python installed on your machine.
 Clone this repository and navigate to the project directory in your terminal.
 Then, follow these steps:

-1. Install the required dependencies by running `pip install -r requirements.txt`.
+Note: To keep things simple we are using the built in Flask server.
+For production you will want to use a WSGI server like Gunicorn or uWSGI.

+0. Make sure pipevn is installed `pip install pipenv` or on mac `brew install pipenv`
+1. Setup your environment variables in `.env` file.
+You can use the `.env.example` file as a template.
+2. Setup your pipevn environment `pipenv install`
+3. Activate your pipevn environment `pipenv shell` or if you have autoenv installed `cd ../
-2. Run the app locally using `python app.py`.
+4. Run the app locally using `python app.py`.
 The application will be accessible at `http://localhost:8000` during development.

 ## License